ajakef/gemlog/paper/paper.md

 # Demonstrations
+"gemlog" includes three demonstrations of its functionality, including example data, example code, and explanations.
+These demonstrations cover the most common uses of "gemlog".

-- A typical data conversion, pre-processing, and inspection workflow, including using obspy tools to work with data and metadata.
+- A typical data conversion, pre-processing, and inspection workflow, including using obspy tools to process and plot data and metadata (figure \autoref{fig:example}).

 - Data conversion workflows that can be used for data lacking GPS data (typically recorded at high-altitude, indoors, or underground) in which normal timing corrections are impossible.